Egg hunt: History

+The association of the Easter Bunny with Easter eggs has been known since at least the 17th century.
+The German physician and botanist Georg Franck von Franckenau wrote in 1682 the folk belief of der Oster-Hase (Easter bunny) that laid Hasen-Eier (hare's-eggs) hidden in gardens, grass and bushes, and children then searched for these hidden eggs in egg hunts.
+The tradition of Easter bunny and colored eggs was introduced into North America by migrants from southwest Germany in the 18th century.

+The tradition of egg hunt was also introduced into the British royal household from Germany.
+When she was 14, Queen Victoria wrote about an egg hunt organised by her mother Duchess of Kent, who was born in Germany.
+Queen Victoria and her husband Prince Albert also organised egg hunts for their children.
+The eggs of the early period were likely hard-boiled and decorated, but artificial eggs also appeared in London in the 1850s.
+The first chocolate eggs were made in France and Germany in the early 19th century, and in England chocolate Easter eggs were produced by Frys in 1873.
+The German origin of egg hunt was still noted in the late 19th century, A. E. Housman in his inaugural lecture as Professor of Latin at University College, London in 1892 said, "In Germany at Easter time they hide coloured eggs about the house and garden that the children may amuse themselves in discovering them."

-Reverend MaryJane Pierce Norton, Associate General Secretary of Leadership Ministries at the General Board of Discipleship, states that "there’s something about going to hunt the eggs just as we might go to hunt for Jesus in the tomb.
-And when we find them it’s that joy that the women had when they reached the tomb first and found that Jesus was no longer there."
+Reverend MaryJane Pierce Norton, Associate General Secretary of Leadership Ministries at the General Board of Discipleship, states that "there's something about going to hunt the eggs just as we might go to hunt for Jesus in the tomb.
+And when we find them it's that joy that the women had when they reached the tomb first and found that Jesus was no longer there."
 Traditionally the game is associated with Easter and Easter eggs, but it has also been popular with spring time birthday parties.
 Egg hunts are a subject of the Guinness Book of World Records; Homer, Georgia, United States was listed in 1985 with 80,000 eggs to hunt in a town of 950 people.

 To enable children to take part in egg hunts despite visual impairment, eggs have been created that emit various clicks, beeps, noises, or music.

 Commercial use

 A number of companies have made use of the popularity of Easter and more specifically Easter egg hunts to promote the sales of their candy products.
 Most notable have been chocolatiers including Cadbury with their annual Easter Egg Trail which takes place in over 250 National Trust locations in the UK.
 In 2015, the British chocolate company Thorntons worked with the geocaching community to hide chocolate eggs across the United Kingdom.